Ambikadulal/Ambikadulal/README.md

 ### Namaste,Ambika Dulal Here from Nepal!  👋
-      I'm a Mobile engineer and Tech Consultant.
-Currently working as a Mobile app developer at findall Nepal pvt ltd.
 <!--
 **Ambikadulal/Ambikadulal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+Here are some ideas to get you started:
       I'm a Mobile engineer and Tech Consultant.
 Currently working as a Mobile app developer at findall Nepal pvt ltd.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on findall.com.np
 - 🌱 I’m currently learning python